Welcome to the childhood world of our 43rd President, George W. Bush, and his remarkable family.

 FREE reading event for children

-Thursday, August 20th, from 4:30-5:30 PM, the George W. Bush Childhood Home will be holding a FREE reading event for children of all ages in our Visitor Center.
-We will read several books including the feature book "Willy and the Winchester Motorcycle".
-Each child will receive a signed copy of that book to call their own.
+Thursday, October 15th, from 4:30-5:30 PM, the George W. Bush Childhood Home will be holding a FREE reading event for children of all ages in our Visitor Center.
+We will read several books including the feature book "The Story of the Nutcracker Ballet", donated by Midland Festival Ballet.
+Each child will receive a copy of that book to call their own.
 Refreshments will also be served.

 Space is limited so call 432-685-1112 to reserve a place for your child.